visvar/visvar.github.io/README.md

 `npm start` starts the compiler.

+**Read the output of the script.
+Missing files and information will be printed there**

 After compiling you can inspect the local version by opening `index.html` in a browser.
 You will need to reload the page (e.g., press (CTRL) F5) in the browser to see changes!